andrewjscott/pands-problem-sheet/README.md

 If statements are used when returning the values to the user for gramatical purposes.
 Should either character only appear once, the singular 'time' is used, otherwise the sentence with say the character appear "x times".
 The variable total is the sum of the amount of lowercase es and uppercase Es, which is also returned to the user.

 ## Weekly Task 7 - plotTask
 > Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.
 >
 > Some marks will be given for making the plot look nice.

 ### Solution
+First, matlibplot and numpy are imported.
+When first trying to import matlibplot and numpy, Visual Studio Code threw up an error, pylint(import-error).
+By searching for a solution it was discovered this was due to the default python interpreter in Visual Studio Code being regular python 3, and the problem was solved by changing this to Anaconda's python 3[17].
+Matlibplot allows for the creation of plots within python[18], whereas numpy is used to create an array which will be used to define the parameters of the plot's x-axis[19].
+The task outline asks for a range of [0, 4] which is what is used.
+A step of 0.5 within this range is also used to allow extra points on the plot than the default 1 step.
+I feel this makes the graph easier to read.
+More points would be too cluttered, whereas fewer points would be too sparse.

+The y-axis plots are defined by the results of the three functions being plotted, so each gets their own variable.
+The results of each function are then plotted, with each getting their own unique line type, colour, and marker to differentiate each one.
+This was done by using shortcuts as arguments after the arguments for the x and y points when calling matlibplot's plot module[20].
+For example, 'b-o' creates a blue straight line with a circle marking each value.
+Labels are added to each line within the plot, as well as the axis, a title, and a legend in order to let the user know what the plot is doing.
+In order to make the plot more readable and user friendly, a grid was added, and the tick values on the y-axis were changed from the default 10 to 5 by adapting a line of code found on StackOverflow[21].
+The resulting plot is then saved.

 #### Acknowledgemnts